RobTillaart/Arduino/libraries/CRC/README.md

 ## Description

-Implements the generic CRC functions and classes.
+Goal of this library is to have a flexible and portable set of generic CRC functions and classes.

-The added value of the CRCx class is that it allows one to see intermediate CRC values calculated so far, but also
+The CRCx classes have a number of added values.
+Most important is that they allow one to verify intermediate CRC values.
+This is useful if one sends a "train of packets" which include a CRC so far.
+This detects both errors in one packet but also missing packets, or injected packages.

-Goal of this library is to have a flexible and portable set of functions.
+Another trick one can do is change the polynome or the reverse flag during the process.
+This makes it harder to imitate.

+Furthermore the class allows to add values in single steps and continue too.

+Finally the class version gives more readable code (imho) as the parameters are explicitly set.

 **Note** the classes have same names as the static functions, except the class is UPPER case.
 So CRC8 is a class and **crc8()** is the function.